twetteml/ECE434-fall/hw09/README.md

 edited demo1.py to record the temperature in the room every second.
 Wired the pins on P9_19 and P9_20.
 My sheet that I editied is in the following path: https://docs.google.com/spreadsheets/d/1b0awQgRcbtjZIdn4nwlfltHFaVpTL0hMLnSQFMRWNO4/edit#gid=0

+## --ThingSpeak--
+Successfully completed the thingspeak part of the homework.
+Added in files temp.js and keys_office.json